 ACU has now had a regular composting program at its Main Street head offices since May 2016, with impressive results.
-As of the end of March 2018, ACU has diverted 5,039 kilograms of organic waste from the landfill — a savings of 2,973 kg of carbon dioxide greenhouse gas emissions.
+As of the end of March 2022, ACU has diverted almost 15,000 kilograms of organic waste from the landfill.

 Getting started with office composting

 Dennis credits ACU’s Eco-Excellence Team and its comprehensive waste-management strategy for sparking the initiative to compost.